Skip to main content

 The base of the deduction will consist in the amount of the research and development expenses and, where relevant, by investments in tangible and intangible fixed assets, excluding buildings and land.

-For these purposes, research and development expenses will be considered those incurred by the taxpayer, including the depreciation of the assets used for the aforementioned activities, as long as they are directly related to the aforementioned activities and are effectively applied to their performance, stating specifically individualized by projects.
+For these purposes, research and development expenses will be considered those incurred by the taxpayer, including the depreciation of assets assigned to the aforementioned activities, insofar as they are directly related to the aforementioned activities and are effectively applied to their performance, being specifically individualized by project.

-Accuracy : The concept of expense is none other than expense in accounting terms; That is, the deduction base is the accounting expenses of the year applied to the research and development activity, so the excess of tax depreciation over the accounting depreciation, derived from the rules on freedom of depreciation corresponding to investments made in assets applied to these activities.
+Accuracy : The concept of expense is none other than expense in accounting terms; That is, the deduction base is the accounting expenses of the year applied to the research and development activity, so the excess of tax amortization over accounting amortization, derived from the rules on freedom of amortization corresponding to investments made in assets applied to these activities, is not part of it.

 The base of the deduction will be reduced by the amount of the subsidies received to promote said activities, and are taxed as income during the tax period.

-The research and development expenses that make up the basis of the deduction must correspond to activities carried out in Spain or in any Member State of the European Union or the European Economic Area.
+The research and development expenses that form the basis of the deduction must correspond to activities carried out in Spain or in any Member State of the European Union or the European Economic Area.

-Likewise, the amounts paid to carry out said activities in Spain or in any Member State of the European Union or the European Economic Area, at the request of the taxpayer, individually or in collaboration with other entities, will be considered research and development expenses.
+Amounts paid for the performance of such activities in Spain or in any Member State of the European Union or the European Economic Area, on behalf of the taxpayer, individually or in collaboration with other entities, will also be considered research and development expenses.

 The investments will be understood to have been made when the capital assets are put into operating condition.